-My name is Gareth and I am a North Wales-based writer.
-I am a passionate advocate of the arts.
+My name is Gareth and I am a writer based in North Wales.

 Why ‘Desperately Lost City’?